Becoming a Global Intellectual Hub http://www.ucalgary.ca/uci/system/files/international+strategy-final-sm.pdf

 “Our University will be a “global intellectual hub” where our students, staff, and faculty at the centre of this hub will radiate new discoveries, ideas, and applications that have global impact.
 “Academic Plan 2012-2016.

-The University of Calgary has over 2600 international students registered on campus (Fall 2010) from 100 countries.
+The University of Calgary has over 3000 international students registered on campus (Fall 2013) from over 100 countries.
 In addition, our alumni, including Canadians, are living in all areas of the world, proving the importance of an international education.
-The University of Calgary offers major entrance scholarships and awards for first year undergraduate international students as well as a number of awards for continuing students as a part of the University of Calgary support for internationalization and to international students.
+The University of Calgary offers major entrance scholarships and awards for first year undergraduate international students as well as awards for continuing students as a part of the University of Calgary support for internationalization and to international students.

 “Calgary is a global community – and we must prepare our graduates to work in a globalized world.”
 Academic Plan 2012-2016.